-The stall sells classic western food items such as Fish and Chips ($5) as well as more exotic options such as Ostrich Steak.
+The stall sells classic western food items such as Fish and Chips ($5) and Mixed Grill (7.50).
+(They used to have more exotic options such as Ostrich Steak.)

-They also have Fried Fish rice dish which comes with fried egg for just $3.
+They also have Chicken Chop and Chicken Cutlet Rice dishes which comes with fried egg for just $3.50.

 If not, go for the old-school classic options such as Grilled Chicken Chop and Chicken Cutlets ($5.50) which comes in sizeable portion of fries and baked beans.

 Opening Hours: 11:30am – 10:30pm (Wed – Mon), 11:30am – 6pm (Tues)

 Fried White Kway Teow